lfilipiuk/github-users-search/README.md

 GitHub Users Search Tool is a React-based web application that allows users to search for GitHub users by their usernames.
 The application displays a filtered list of users, with infinite scroll pagination for a smooth browsing experience.
 When you click on a user, the app navigates to a user's profile page, which provides additional information about the selected user.

+## Documentation
+For component documentation, please see the [components](docs/components.md) section.

+For development reflections, please see the [development-notes](docs/development-notes.md) section.

 ## Features

 - Search for GitHub users by username